Trench/ Sweetheart Art and Miscellany

 1941

-Similar to sweetheart jewellery, but not as personal, were professionally buttons or jewellery made to show your patriotism, and your general support of the troops/war efforts.
+Similar to sweetheart jewellery, but not as personal, were buttons or jewellery professionally made to show your patriotism, and your general support of the troops/war efforts.
 A picture of a wonderful set found in Idaho was shared with the Victorian Button Collectors’ Club, with the owners wondering if they were made here.

 Each button symbolises one of the allied countries: USA, UK, China, Australia and Russia.